On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Limitations of Least-Square Loss

+A similar result has been shown in \cite{park2020identifiability} from the view of conditional variances, of which the main contribution is to prove the identifiability of additive noise model with unknown heterogeneous error variances.

-Theorem \ref{theorem mseLinear} indicates that, under the linear additive noise model assumption, the least-square loss could fail to identify the correct causal direction unless the inequality \ref{inequality mselinear} does not hold.
+Theorem \ref{theorem mseLinear} indicates that, under the linear additive noise model assumption, the least-square loss fails to identify the correct causal direction unless the inequality \ref{inequality mselinear} does not hold.
 It is also interesting to see that if all noises follow the standard Gaussian distribution, we have $\sigma_{N_X}^{2} = \sigma_{N_Y}^{2}$, then the causal direction can still be correctly identified because the inequality $\alpha^2<0$ must not hold.
 However, it is unrealistic that all noises follow the same standard Gaussian distribution in the real world.
 And a simple standardization that is usually used for preprocessing will invalidate the assumption.
-In addition, Theorem \ref{theorem mseLinear} also explains the experiments in Figure \ref{figure 1} that why the change of causal strength or the noise variance will change the causal orientation.